 With peer learning, you will improve team vibes, communication, and collaboration, as a result.

-There is a variety of possibilities for how to implement peer-to-peer learning.
+There is a variety of possibilities for how to implement peer to peer learning.
+But here are 3 crucial and easy to implement steps.

 If you use an online learning platform, you have the opportunity to bring your employees together in regular learning sessions.
 They can build teams, set learning goals, and work on them together.
 While learning, your teams can collect Learnings Points (LPs) and, thus, track their progress.
 With the help of team leaderboards, you can even inject a healthy dose of competitive spirit into the learning process.